EKGF/ekg-method/docs/process/run/optimize.md

 # Optimize

 <!--summary-start-->
-_Structural feedback loops, continuously improve, continuously update the Use Case Tree._
+_Structural feedback loops, continuously improve, continuously updating the Use Case Tree._
 <!--summary-end-->

+Continuously optimize, as a _Business-as-Usual (BAU)_ activity, all delivered use cases in terms of quality, inter-use case integration, evolution of more reusable components, "connecting the dots" across use cases, analysing the EKG to see patterns and so forth.

 The [EKG CoE](../../vocab/coe) should be a standing organization (federated or not) that "owns" and orchestrates the EKG overall — not necessarily the data or the